 4.7.
 Super-intelligence (machines surpassing human intelligence)

-First, let's consider a few systems that surpass human capabilities in a limited domain:
+First, let's consider a few systems that surpass human capabilities in only one limited domain:

 • Deep Blue was able to beat humans in playing chess, but not in playing the game Go;